Xierumeng/FTL-Event-Editor/README.md

 # FTL Event Editor

-WIP: Allows the user to import, create, modify, delete, test, and export events for the video game FTL: Faster Than Light.
+Allows the user to import, create, modify, delete, test, and export events for the video game FTL: Faster Than Light.
 This is a work-in-progress.
-I hope to have a working version by the end of the year.
-But given how lazy I am, this is probably not going to occur.
+See my plan for 2020 [here](https://github.com/Xierumeng/FTL-Event-Editor/blob/master/Plan%202020.md)

 ## Features